EugeneKrapivin/ComoEngineeringBlogPosts/Long names and paths in Windows.md

-Has this ever happened to you?
-I was working on a project recently where I had to delete files and folders that are nested in deep heirarchies of folders.
+Recently, I was working on a project recently where I had to delete files and folders that are nested in deep heirarchies of folders.

 ##### Maximum Path Length Limitation
 Windows limits the length of any path to 260 characters.
 Any more than that will cause file/folder creation problems.
 It's not simple to create deep heirarchies (or just long-named files).
-Sometimes, though, they can be created during the compilation process.
+Sometimes, though, with the use of specialized system calls, they could be created.

 ##### Scenario
-To do this, first automate the compilation of a Java project.
-When the compilation is done, delete any by-products of the compilation that you don't need.
-If you try to delete the folder after extracting what you need, it won't delete.
+During the compilation of an android project, some files are created in a very deeply nested heirarchy, with long names.
+Deleting any by-products of the compilation in most cases will be seamless.
+However in some, windows won't let you do it.

 `D:\Products\Web\Conduit.Mobile.PHP\tmp\427618da-bfc8-4a44-88d2-b939fadfcde0\2_20150302132731\Library\build\intermediates\classes\release\com\conduit\app\pages\branches\data\BranchesPageDataImpl$BranchesFeedDataImpl$BranchesFeedItemDataImpl$BranchesFeedItemOpeningHoursDataImpl$BranchesFeedItemOpeningHoursDayDataImpl$BranchesFeedItemOpeningHoursDayHoursDataImpl.class`